-The Young Men’s Business League conducts this free camp offering a well-rounded experience for selected kids.
-There are two locations: One at Lake Travis for ages 12-15, and one at Zilker Park for ages 7-11.
+The Young Men’s Business League conducts this free camp offering a well-rounded experience, including swimming, crafts, and other outdoor activities for selected kids.
+There are two locations: one at Lake Travis for ages 12-15, and one at Zilker Park for ages 7-11.
 Parents must apply for admission.

 Triumphant Love Lutheran Church, 9508 Great Hills Trail, 512/346-5683.

 Help your kids find their inner creative spirit through nature hikes, dance, drama, and yoga, while learning confidence, communication, and respect for themselves and others.
 Ages 4-12

 Whole Life Learning Center, 10801 Old San Antonio Rd., 512/476-8884.

 CAMP ON THE MOVE

 Every day's a field trip – at Camp on the Move not a week goes by without trips to Schlitterbahn and Typhoon Texas, plus stops for zip-lining, go-karting, and more.
 Charter buses wired to screen movies ensure minimal fidgeting en route.
 Ages 8-14